 Key Issues NHS Borders Board Board Executive Team Clinical Executive Clinical / Care Board Front Line Staff Partnership Working To ensure proper and effective arrangements are in place with respect to Partnership Working To develop a Partnership Working strategy To ensure systems and processes are in place to develop and encourage partnership working.
 To support NHS Borders Partnership Forum ensuring membership of key representatives.
 On each Clinical/Care Board a staff representative should be included in the membership of that team and attend meetings.
-To be able to access partnership forums and be able to influence the agenda.
-To be able to access partnership forums and be able to access partnership forums and be able to access partnership forums and be able to access ■ Communications To ensure proper and effective arrangements are in place with respect to Communications To develop an internal and external communications strategy.
+To be able to access partnership forums and be able to influence the agenda. ■ Communications To ensure proper and effective arrangements are in place with respect to Communications To develop an internal and external communications strategy.
 To monitor the implementation of the strategy and to report progress biannually to the NHS Board/staff Governance Committee.
 To appraise Board/BET of situations which may be political sensitive and potentially could attract media coverage.
 To notify the Board of major incidents.
 To implement the internal and external communications strategy.
 To have in place a robust two-way communication process.
 To receive regular communications to support decision-making.
 To notify Clinical Executive and Clinical/Care Boards of communication needs and difficulties.